 - Shaky hands

-- Therapy to get you to stop drinking (abstinence)
+- Help you to reduce or stop drinking alcohol

-People with moderate-to-severe symptoms of alcohol withdrawal may need inpatient treatment at a hospital or other facility that treats alcohol withdrawal.
+People with moderate-to-severe alcohol withdrawal symptoms may need to be treated at a hospital or other facility that treats alcohol withdrawal.
 You will be watched closely for hallucinations and other signs of delirium tremens.

 Treatment may include: